-To demonstrate how the RFS2 mandate for cellulosic fuel and the aviation biofuels goal interact to determine the implicit subsidy to renewable jet fuel, consider a 'regular' cellulosic technology that produces fuel that cannot be used to replace jet fuel, and an AF pathway that produces renewable diesel and jet fuel.1 Let c_R denote the production cost for the regular cellulosic technology, and c_A represent the production cost for AF fuel, both in jet fuel-equivalent gallons.
-Additionally, reflecting current costs, assume that the regular cellulosic pathway is less expensive than the AF technology and that both biofuels are more costly than petroleum-based fuel; that is, $p < c_R < c_A$, where p is the price per jet-equivalent gallon of petroleum-based fuel.
-Without specific incentives for renewable jet fuel, the RFS2 cellulosic mandate will be met using regular cellulosic fuels and, in perfectly competitive markets, the RIN price per jet-equivalent gallon (r) will evolve so that $c_R = p + r$.
+To demonstrate how the RFS2 mandate for cellulosic fuel and the aviation biofuels goal interact to determine the implicit subsidy to renewable jet fuel, consider a 'regular' cellulosic technology that produces fuel that cannot be used to replace jet fuel, and an AF pathway that produces renewable diesel and jet fuel.
+Let $c_R$ denote the production for the regular cellulosic technology, and $c_A$ represent the production costs for advanced fermentation fuel, both in jet fuel-equivalent gallons.
+Additionally, reflecting current costs, assume that the regular cellulosic pathway is less expensive than the AF technology and that both biofuels are more costly than petroleum-based fuel; that is, $p < c_R < c_A$ , where p is the price per jet-equivalent gallon of petroleum-based fuel.
+Without specific incentives for renewable jet fuel, the RFS cellulosic mandate will be met using regular cellulosic fuels and, in perfectly competitive markets, the RIN price per jet-equivalent gallon (r) will evolve so that $c_R = p + r$ .
 Within this setting, we consider three alternative policy cases, which are summarized in Table 1.